PoisotLab/ms_mangal_synthesis/manuscript.md

 represents what is to our best knowledge the most complete collection of species interactions available.

-Here we ask if the current mangal database is fit for global-scale synthesis research into ecological networks.
+Here we ask if the current Mangal database is fit for global-scale synthesis research into ecological networks.
 A recent study by @Cameron2019UneGlo suggest that food webs are un-evenly documented globally, but focused on *metadata* as opposed to actual datasets.
 Here, we conclude that interactions over most